Abdulnaser123/E-learning-Web-Application/README.md

 ![image](https://user-images.githubusercontent.com/108693961/211426289-7a8f0d87-07c4-433f-b681-1bb45b84ca3e.png)

-###### Here, the registration process has been completed in the course, pointing to this suit alert shown at the top of the page on the right
+###### Here, the enrollment process has been completed in the course, pointing to this swetAlert shown at the top of the page on the right

 ![image](https://user-images.githubusercontent.com/108693961/211426340-30d8c337-63ed-4b9a-b68b-1f4ef4f09743.png)

-###### After the registration process in the course, you will see the phrase that you are now a subscriber, and the course can be evaluated out of 5, and a text note will be sent from the student as shown.
+###### After the enrollment process in the course, you will see the  that you are now a subscriber, and the course can be evaluated out of 5, and a text note will be sent from the student as shown.

 ![image](https://user-images.githubusercontent.com/108693961/211426463-a90ee2ab-bb50-4d4d-a6f0-3fee1bc56c6b.png)